vdanyliv/ngx-tiny-slider/README.md

 1. Demo [page](http://ganlanyuan.github.io/tiny-slider/demo/)

 # How to use
+1. npm i ngx-tiny-slider
-1. Import NgxTinySliderModule into your module
+2. Import NgxTinySliderModule into your shared / root module
-2. Use in your component template <ngx-tiny-slider>
+3. Use in your component template use <ngx-tiny-slider>

 # Whats new on 0.0.4?
 1. Added component OnDestroy hook, that will handle slider instance destroying